Chapter 27 – Conclusion

 27.4.1 Step-by-step adoption strategy

-- Pilot projects: Use automation pipelines to modernise a contained, low-risk service whilst collecting feedback and metrics.
+2. Pilot projects: Use automation pipelines to modernise a contained, low-risk service whilst collecting feedback and metrics.
+Validate quality using the testing strategies described in Chapter 13, and apply the migration guidance from Chapter 16 when transitioning existing services.

-- Scaling and automation: Expand towards container orchestration and platform capabilities described in management as code.
+4. Scaling and automation: Expand towards container orchestration and platform capabilities described in management as code.
+Explore the soft-as-code interplay from Chapter 23 to align behavioural and technical dimensions as the programme scales.

 Centres of excellence or platform teams can accelerate adoption by curating reusable modules, publishing reference implementations, and providing hands-on support.
 Governance structures maintain security and compliance without constraining innovation, enabling teams to deliver change with confidence.